goplayerzero/open-telemetry-nodejs/README.md

 env variables).
 Note you should replace <Your process name here> with the name of this process, like app-backend and the <Your PlayerZero ingest token> with your PlayerZero ingest token which can be found at https://go.playerzero.app/setting/web.
-Note that we have disabled the fs instrumentation due to performance overhead.
+Enable instrumentations for critical integrations to minimize performance impact.
 And for OTEL_NODE_RESOURCE_DETECTORS variables, allowed values include: env, host, os, process, serviceinstance, container, alibaba, aws, azure, gcp, as well as all and none.
 See https://www.npmjs.com/package/@opentelemetry/auto-instrumentations-node for
 documentation: